itsrehman-beep/travel-app-mcp/replit.md

 - **Backend**:
   - Python with FastMCP for API endpoints
   - Pydantic for data validation
-  - SQLAlchemy 2.0 for PostgreSQL database (user authentication)
-  - JWT authentication with bcrypt password hashing
+  - Bearer token authentication with bcrypt password hashing
   - REST endpoints for auth (/auth/register, /auth/login, /auth/me)
-  - Google Sheets integration for travel data
+  - Google Sheets integration for ALL data (User, Session, and travel data)
+  - NO PostgreSQL database
 - **Frontend**:
   - React 18 with Vite for fast development
   - React Router v6 for client-side routing